Majors

 Frank Adams 弗兰克 of ’22 is a double-major in Chinese and Sociology; an easy-going person getting along well with all his classmates and friends, he has linguistic gift and not easily frustrated in learning a foreign language; he can absorb new language material quickly and comprehend the Chinese syntax on his own;

-Carol Maag of ’23 (马恺璐) is Chinese major with two years of language training under her belt; highly motivated to excel and with a quiet determination to learn, Carol has perfected her pronunciation and her skills in speaking and reading stand out in class and in Moodle quizzes; despite the uncertainty about off-campus programs hanging over all language majors expected to study abroad for one semester, Carol is planning to enroll in Shanghai CIEE Program in the fall of 2021.
+Carol Maag of ’23 (马恺璐) is Chinese major with two years of language training under her belt; highly motivated to excel and with a quiet determination to learn, Carol has perfected her pronunciation and her skills in speaking and reading stand out in class and in Moodle quizzes; despite the uncertainty about off-campus programs hanging over all language majors expected to study abroad for one semester, Due to the COVID-19 Pandemic, Carol was unable to study abroad but switched to be a double major in Chinese and Education, driven by her passion for elementary language education.
+She I.S. reviews the history of English language education in China, and discusses the close ties between the developments of English instruction on the one hand and the modernization projects on the other in China.

 Elijah Shoaf of ’24 (舒易来) is a double major in Chinese and Political Science.
 He is a quick learner when it comes to reading comprehension and has great scores for all his online quizzes.
 Highly motivated to excel in Chinese and driven by his strong interests in things global and international, Elijah plans for his semester abroad even a freshman and could not wait till he is able to study abroad.
 Unswayed by the pandemic that has put every hope in the shadows of uncertainty, Elijah remains undeterred and looks forward to the challenges that will expand his cultural horizons.
 Beginning with success in language learning, Elijah is working conscientiously to qualify himself as a young scholar with much to contribute to a future in which the U.S. and China are important players.